papermanager/papermanager.github.io/docs/04-using-the-plugin.md

 # Using the plugin

 The Paper Manager plugin loads Paper Manager publications within content (ex. articles).
 It works in a similar way with the *Content - Load Modules* plugin, which is included in the core Joomla distribution.
-Special code snippets are used in the content that are translated into HTML code in the front-end (lists of papers in our occasion).
+Special code snippets are used in the content that are translated into HTML code (lists of papers) in the front-end.

 You have to enable the plugin before using it.
 To do this, navigate to *System &#8594; Manage &#8594; Plugins* and enable *Content - Paper Manager Plugin*.